2022 Kazakh presidential election: January 2022 unrest and purges of Nazarbayev's affiliates

 President Tokayev himself accused the January unrest as being an "attempted coup d'état" which was instigated by 20,000 terrorists with foreign support from neighbouring Central Asian countries, Afghanistan and the Middle East, a claim which has been dismissed by numerous political experts and analysts as no evidence showed any signs of foreign involvement in connection with the protests.
 Others suspected a power struggle behind the unrest, with former president Nazarbayev and his successor Tokayev being the main players in the conflict.
 The dismissal of Nazarbayev from his lifelong Security Council position was seen as proof of this hypothesis.
 Nevertheless, Nazarbayev himself denied any claims of an alleged elite conflict and described them as being rumours.

 Notwithstanding Nazarbayev's reassurances in dismissing power struggle speculations, Tokayev began a series of purges and crackdowns against several officials that were known to be loyal to Nazarbayev, beginning with the arrest of former Prime Minister and National Security Committee chairman Karim Massimov, who was charged with treason.
 Massimov's deputy and Nazarbayev's nephew Samat Abish were also dismissed from the UQK.
 Other officials who were Nazarbayev's relatives faced resignations from various leading roles in companies, which the Eurasianet described as part of "De-Nazarbayevification".
 Additionally, in February 2022 a series of bills were passed in the Parliament which ensured an end to Nazarbayev's lifetime chairmanship of the Security Council and the Assembly of People.
-Dariga Nazarbayeva, who was previously elected as MP in 2021, resigned from her position as Majilis deputy in February 2022.
+Dariga Nazarbayeva, who was previously elected as a deputy in 2021, resigned from her Majilis seat in February 2022.